Orthic Consolidated – Reference

 Manual: ai, oy, ou, eau

-An upstroke vowel following or preceeding Y is written with an angle.
-(Teaching)
+An upstroke vowel following or preceding Y is written with an angle.
+(Teaching 1)

 Teaching 1: ye, obey